Thousands break into aid warehouses in Gaza as deaths top 8,000 and Israel widens ground offensive

 Juliette Touma, a spokesperson for the agency, said the crowds broke into four facilities on Saturday.
 She said the warehouses did not contain any fuel, which has been in critically short supply since Israel cut off all shipments after the start of the war.

+Elad Goren, the head of civil affairs of COGAT, the Israeli defense body responsible for Palestinian civilian affairs, said Israel had established a “humanitarian zone” near the southern city of Khan Younis and recommended that Palestinians flee there.

+But he provided no details on the exact location of the zone or how much aid would be available.
+He also said Israel has opened two water lines in southern Gaza within the past week.
+The AP could not independently verify that either line was functioning.

 Residents living near Shifa Hospital, Gaza's largest, meanwhile said Israeli airstrikes overnight hit near the hospital complex and blocked many roads leading to it.
-Israel accuses Hamas of having a secret command post beneath the hospital, without providing much evidence.
+Israel accuses Hamas of having a secret command post beneath the hospital but has not provided much evidence.
+Hamas denies the allegations.

-Tens of thousands of civilians are sheltering in Shifa, which is also packed with patients wounded in the strikes.
+Tens of thousands of civilians are sheltering in Shifa, which is also packed with wounded patients.

 “Reaching the hospital has become increasingly difficult,” Mahmoud al-Sawah, who is sheltering in the hospital, said over the phone.
 “It seems they want to cut off the area.”
 Another Gaza City resident, Abdallah Sayed, said the Israeli bombing over the past two days was “the most violent and intense” since the war started.